In The Grave: Why Holy Saturday Matters

 Christian theology presents this day as the day after perfect love was broken, the day after the mystery of an eternal unity was split, for the sake of a cosmic rescue mission.
 Holy Saturday suggests that an all-loving Creator, dwelling in eternity, consolidated the trauma of suffering and death into his eternal being.
 If Friday was the day the virus of the world was captured, Saturday was when the virus was fully ‘installed’ into the divine system in order that it be utterly destroyed.

-Translating this into the Biblical narrative, one could say that Good Friday was when the battle happened─when Neo ‘gave himself for us’─and Holy Saturday is the aftermath of the battle already won but not yet experienced as won.
+One could say that Good Friday was when the battle happened─when Neo ‘gave himself for us’─and Holy Saturday is the aftermath of the battle already won but not yet experienced as won.
 Realisation and celebrations only come 24 hours later.

 For now, it’s still a loss.
 It’s still the oblivion of every moment of loss.
 Let it sink in.
 Deal with it.
 Go into the grave and stay there.